 Suad Joseph, University of California, USA

-Naila Kabeer, University of Sussex, UK
+Naila Kabeer, SOAS, University of London, UK

 Deborah Kasente, Makerere University, Uganda

-Koos Kingma, Van Hall Larenstein (University of Professional Education), The Netherlands
+Koos Kingma, Van Hall Larenstein (University of Professional Education), the Netherlands

 Sara Hlupekile Longwe, FEMNET, Zambia